 - The free card.
-For travel around the city you can find free maps with labeled landmarks, maps, meters, and other transportation, discount coupons for entertainment, etc. These cards are at the airport on the counter of the tourist information at the railway stations, in the gallery KL (near independence square), other popular attractions and hotels.
+For travel around the city you can find free maps with labeled landmarks, maps, meters, and other vehicles, coupons for entertainment, etc. These cards are at the airport on the counter of the tourist information at the railway stations, in the gallery KL (near independence square), other popular attractions and hotels.

 - A subway map.
 To use metro KL best upload on the smartphone map in pdf formatas free maps may be somewhat outdated.

 - Language in Kuala Lumpur.
 In the capital, almost all are fluent in English, however, there may be some difficulties in communication with taxi drivers, so it makes sense to book cars through the Uber app or Grab.